 1. We might put the WHERE clause from the final query INSIDE the source VIEW DDL.

-2. We might create an entirely new VIEW for this ETL process in case if some other users might not want any changes to the VIEW.
+2. We might create an entirely new VIEW for this ETL process if some other users might not want any changes to the VIEW.

 Improved query performance